-South Dakota Mesothelioma Lawyer
+How South Dakota Mesothelioma Lawyers Help Clients

 During the industrial boom of the 20th century, asbestos was used in large quantities until the awareness of its adverse health effects grew.
 As a result, the federal government enacted regulations limiting its use in the 1970s.

 South Dakota’s exposure rates have been low compared to other states due to the sparse population and minimal industry.
-However, western South Dakota has several natural deposits of asbestos and a similar mineral, called erionite.
+However, western South Dakota has several natural deposits of asbestos and a similar mineral called erionite.
 In addition to these natural deposits, South Dakota’s construction industry once used asbestos across the state, including military installments.

 Natural Asbestos and Erionite